AMSA to develop new safety standards for shipping liquid hydrogen

 “This is a change we have been planning for some time.
 It is the game changing final step in the delegation to Recognised Organisations which will place the Isle of Man in a more competitive position whilst improving the service levels for which it is renowned.”

-Continue reading “Isle of Man Registry launches consultation and a blueprint for the future”
+Continue reading “Isle of Man Registry launches blueprint for the future”

 The shipping and maritime sector is absolutely central to the UK government’s future strategy